(*edited)

 Me: "We don't think so.
 We're in Kentucky, there's nothing they'd really want, here, and no one they want to hurt as much as big buildings in big cities, especially our nation's government buildings, so you're pretty safe because we are hundreds of miles away"

 "Also, we have lots of soldiers, police, firemen, EMTs, doctors and nurses going up there to help.
-So you may go to school with some of the kids of these people, who have a family member or friend that were in New York or Washington DC and the places they hit, or are one of the police, firefighters, EMT, or soldiers called in to help and they may get hurt and die, too, so we need to remember that - be kind to other people and be careful what you say, because their family or friends could be hurt or even die there, okay?"
+So you may go to school with some of the kids of these people, who have a family member or friend that were in New York or Washington DC and the places they hit, or they are one of the police, firefighters, EMT, or soldiers called in to help, so we need to remember that - be kind to other people and be careful what you say, because their family or friends could be hurt or even die there, okay?"

-"Also remember these are some very brave soldiers, police, firefighters, EMT, doctors, and nurses doing everything they can to make sure we're safe now, getting control of it and help people heal, so thank your soldiers, police, firefighters, EMTs, doctors and nurses, okay?"
+"Also remember these are some very brave soldiers, police, firefighters, EMT, doctors, and nurses doing everything they can to make sure we're safe now, getting control of the situation and help people heal, so thank your soldiers, police, firefighters, EMTs, doctors and nurses, okay?"

 Me: "I was scared, at first - but we're home safe, and the more information I get, I feel better - education is always the key to feeling better, the more you know.
 Plus the good people are getting control."